fallen-icarus/cardano-options/GettingStarted.md

 ```

 ##### Building the transaction
 You need to set the invalid-before of this transaction to the `$expirationSlot` variable.
+If you are
+closing multiple expired contracts, the latest expiration should be used.

 The writer's staking credential must approve the transaction.